 Christians should carry a burden for the church.

 Do you care about the household of faith?
-Are you willing to give yourself for the church?
-It may at times cause great personal pain but the church is worth it.
+Are you willing to give yourself to the church?
+It may, at times, cause great personal pain, but the church is worth it.